h2oai/h2o-llmstudio/documentation/docs/guide/experiments/export-trained-model.md

 3. Click **Push checkpoint to huggingface**.

-4. Enter the account name on Hugging Face that you want to push the model.
+4. Enter the **Account name** on Hugging Face that you want to push the model.
 Leaving it empty will push it to the default user account.

-5. Enter the Huggingface API Key with the write access.
+5. Enter the **Huggingface API** Key with the write access.

 6. Click **Export**.